-- Subject fees which cover the cost of specialist materials used in courses.
+- Subject fees which cover the extra cost of specialist materials used in some courses.

-- Sports fees cover some of the cost of team registrations and competition entries, clothing and equipment and facilities hire.
+- Sports fees help to cover the cost of team registrations and competition entries, uniform and equipment and facilities hire.
 Failure to pay Sports fees may result in a student not being included in a school team in their chosen sport.

-School donation of $300 (or $200 for younger siblings at the school).
-This fee is tax-deductible and is used to provide classroom resources and equipment not covered by Ministry of Education grants.
+- School donation of $300 (or $200 for siblings at the school).
+This fee is tax-deductible and is used to provide classroom resources and equipment (e.g. computers) not covered by Ministry of Education grants.

-Parents’ Association donation ($15) is a contribution towards the activities of the Parents Association, and is also tax deductible.
-The Association raises money for selected items or activities that assist or improve the education or environment provided at Rongotai College.
+- Parents’ Association donation ($15) is a contribution towards the activities of the Parents Association, and is also tax deductible.
+The Association raises money for extra items or activities that assist or improve the education or environment provided at Rongotai College.

-Copyright fee ($10) is a contribution towards the copyright license fee charged to the college for the use and distribution of copyrighted materials used in class and sometimes included in classroom handouts.
+- Copyright fee ($10) is a contribution towards the copyright license fee charged to the college each year for the use and distribution of copyrighted materials used in class and sometimes included in classroom handouts.

-- Textbook Deposit ($25) is charged to all students in their first year.
+- Textbook Deposit ($25) is charged to all students in their first year at the school.

 Parents with an automatic payment will notice these charges appearing on their fee statements.
 These purchases are processed through the college fees system which provides an accurate record of amounts paid or outstanding.
 These can be accessed through the Parent Portal.